2023 Most Popular Geological & Earth Sciences Bachelor's Degree Schools in Michigan

 The colleges and universities below are the most popular for geology majors pursuing a bachelor's degree.

-Our analysis found University of Michigan - Ann Arbor to be the most popular school for geological and earth sciences students who want to pursue a bachelor’s degree in Michigan.
+Our 2023 rankings named University of Michigan - Ann Arbor the most popular school in Michigan for geological and earth sciences students working on their bachelor’s degree.
 U-M is a very large public school located in the medium-sized city of Ann Arbor.

 Of the 48 students majoring in geology at U-M, 33% are male and 67% are female.

-Out of the 15 schools in Michigan that were part of this year’s ranking, Michigan State University landed the # 2 spot on the list.
-Located in the city of East Lansing, Michigan State is a public college with a very large student population.
+A rank of #2 on this year’s list means Michigan State University is a great place for geological and earth sciences students working on their bachelor’s degree.
+Located in the small city of East Lansing, Michigan State is a public school with a very large student population.

 About 42% of the students majoring in geology at the school are women while 58% are male.